vikashgraja/Func_Parallelizer/README.md

 ```
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
+[GIT Repo](https://github.com/vikashgraja/Func_Parallelizer)

 Feel free to ask any help(If it's about this package, dealing a lot IRL can't help yours too.)